Solid Waste Services

 Disposal of Medicine and Medical Waste

 Storing unwanted and expired medications in the home presents a risk for drug abuse or overdose for children and pets.
 Improper drug disposal can contaminate soil and water.
 The City of Fort Worth suggests several options for the disposal of expired, unused and unwanted over-the-counter and prescription (controlled and non-controlled) drugs.

 - Permanent Take Back Meds Drop Boxes: Located at three City of Fort Worth police stations (see sidebar for locations and hours).

-- Take Back Meds Collection Events: Held twice a year at locations around the city and the country (see sidebar for next event information).
-Learn more about the DEA take-back programs and find a location near you at Take Back Your Meds.
+- Take Back Meds Collection Events: Held twice a year at locations around the city and the country.
+Visit the DEA site for more information on the program.